ch722bruce/FruitHub.github.io/README.md

 npm start
 ```

-Which will start the backend server, running on <http://localhost:5173>.
+Which will start on <http://localhost:5173>.